Tophet: Archaeological evidence

 Macalister said the infant sacrifice remains found here, all less than a week old, were sometimes in jars and with smaller jars, perhaps food for what they thought was still to come.

-In Phoenician sites throughout the Western Mediterranean except in the Iberian Peninsula and Ibiza, archaeology has revealed fields full of buried urns containing the burnt remains of human infants and lambs, covered by carved stone monuments.
-These fields are conventionally referred to as "tophets" by archaeologists, after the location in the Bible.
+In Phoenician sites throughout the Western Mediterranean (except in the Iberian Peninsula and Ibiza), archaeology has revealed fields full of buried urns containing the burnt remains of human infants and lambs, covered by carved stone monuments.
+Archaeologists conventionally refer to these fields as "tophets", after the location mentioned in the Bible.
 When Carthaginian inscriptions refer to these locations, they use the terms bt (house, temple or sanctuary) or qdš (shrine), not "tophet".
 Archaeology reveals two "generations" of Punic tophets: those founded by Phoenician colonists between 800 and 400 BCE; and those established under Carthaginian influence (direct or indirect) in North Africa from the 4th century BCE onward.

-No Carthaginian literary texts survive that would explain or describe what rituals were performed at the tophet.
-Archaeological evidence shows that the remains could consist of human infants or lambs, often mixed with small portions of other animals, including cows, pigs, fish, birds, and deer.
+No Carthaginian literary texts survive that would explain or describe what rituals were performed in connection with such "tophets".
+Archaeological evidence shows that the remains could consist of human infants or of lambs, often mixed with small portions of other animals, including cows, pigs, fish, birds, and deer.
 The proportion of lamb to human remains differs by site.
-At Carthage, 31% of the urns contained lambs; at Tharros it was 47%.
+At Carthage, 31% of the urns contained lambs; Tharros has 47%.
 Analysis of the bone fragments provides some information about the remains.
 In a sample of seventy infants from the tophet at Carthage, 37% were identified as male and 54% as female.
 The age of the children and whether they had died before they were interred is controversial (see below).
 The lambs are usually between one and three months old; this might indicate that offerings were made at a specific time following the lambing (February/March and October/November).
 The bone fragments were subjected to uneven temperatures, indicating they were burnt on an open-air pyre over several hours.
-The remains were then collected and placed in an urn, sometimes mixing in bones from other infants or lambs - suggesting that multiple infants/lambs were burnt on the same pyre.
+The remains were then collected and placed in an urn, sometimes mixing in bones from other infants or lambs—suggesting that multiple infants/lambs were burnt on the same pyre.
 Sometimes jewellery or amulets were added to the urn.
 The urn was placed in the ground, in holes cut into the bedrock or within boxes made from stone slabs.
 In some cases a stone monument was set up above the urn.
 This could take the form of a stele, cippus, or throne, often with figural decoration and an inscription.
 In a few occasions, a chapel was built as well.
 Steles are oriented toward the east.